Perth County, Ontario

-Perth County is a county in the Canadian province of Ontario in Southwestern Ontario, 100 km west of Toronto.
+Perth County is a county and census division in the Canadian province of Ontario in Southwestern Ontario, 100 km west of Toronto.
 Its population centres are Listowel, Mitchell and Milverton.
-The City of Stratford and the Town of St. Marys are within the Perth census division, but are separate from Perth County.
-The 2016 population of Perth County was 38,066.
+The City of Stratford and the Town of St. Marys are within the Perth census division, but are administered separately from Perth County.
+The 2021 population of Perth County was 38,066.

 Municipalities

 The county comprises four lower-tier municipalities: